New Treatments for Varicose Veins

 If you're "vein" or in pain, varicose veins are more easily treated now than in the past.

 What Causes Varicose Veins? continued...

-Aging, obesity, and prolonged standing can also cause leg veins
+Aging, obesity, and prolonged standing can also cause leg veins to balloon.

 Diagnosis and Treatment

 If you had a mother or grandmother treated for varicose veins and thought the treatment sounded worse than the disease, take heart.
 Times are changing.
 "We now use duplex ultrasound to look at the circulatory system of the leg," Weiss says.
 This means taking a sharp, two-dimensional picture instead of a doctor listening to blood flow in the leg with a Doppler device and trying to decide which veins are affected and where.

 Duplex ultrasound is also a boon, says Sandy S. Tsao, MD, an instructor of dermatology at Harvard Medical School and assistant in dermatology at Massachusetts General Hospital in Boston.
 She says this is because knowing the condition of the exact vein affected can help the doctor determine which treatment to use.

 In the old days, a flexible metal rod was inserted into the vein at the groin level, passed through the vein and taken out the other end, where a metal cap was screwed on.
 The rod was then pulled back through the leg, stripping the vein out through the groin incision.
 With the vein gone, the deeper circulatory systems took over and the wormy mass was not longer visible.